for-GET/jesse/README.md

 * Schema is the part of the schema where validation failed
 * ErrorType is the type of error, usually an atom such as `wrong_type`, `not_in_range` or `no_match`
-* Value is The part of the value where failed validation agains Schema
+* Value is The part of the value where failed validation against Schema
 * Path is a path to where validation failed within the original value.
 The path is a list of property names and zero-based array indices referencing the properties and array items within a JSON document; e.g. in the JSON document